ilyakashtelyan/pmc-docs/docs/source/ppcheck.rst

 individual production editors who will guide it through the post-publication check process.

-Video: `JPS - Assigning the post-publication check
+Video: Assigning the post-publication check
 --------------------------------------------------

 .. raw:: html